openstack/puppet-keystone/README.markdown

 Keystone is the Identity service for OpenStack.

-The module contains a collection of manifests and native types that are capable of installing/managing/configuring Keystone.
+This modules contains classes and native types that install and configure keystone.

+This version of the module is targetted at Folsom.

 # Tested use cases #